enarx/enarx/host-components/README.md

 Terminal 1 - server:
  - enter the `enarx/host-components` directory
- - run the command `.target/debug/keep-manager`
+ - run the command `cargo run --bin keep-manager`
  - you should see the keep-manager starting up
  - move to Terminal 2 - client.

 Terminal 2 - client:
  - enter the `enarx/host-components` directory
- - run the command `.target/debug/keep-manager-tester`
+ - run the command `cargo run --bin keep-manager-tester`
  - follow the instructions
  - once the binary has finished executing, you will be prompted to run another command (the app-loader-tester).
 Follow these instructions.